lanzhiwang/docker-elk/README.md

 ### Swarm mode

-Experimental support for Docker [Swarm mode][swarm-mode] is provided in the form of a `docker-stack.yml` file, which can be deployed in an existing Swarm cluster using the following command:
+Experimental试验 support for Docker [Swarm mode][swarm-mode] is provided in the form of a `docker-stack.yml` file, which can be deployed in an existing Swarm cluster using the following command:

 ```console